 When Booth Lake isn’t blanketed with ice, it offers scenic backcountry trout fishing.
 Bring your gear (and a Colorado fishing license) and cast away if you’re so inclined.
 I can’t imagine a much better landscape to cast a line and soak in the scenery.

 If you want to stretch your Booth Lake adventure beyond a day hike, opportunities for dispersed backcountry camping along the trail are plentiful and free.
-You don’t need a permit to camp in Eagles Nest Wilderness.
+You don’t need a permit to pitch your tent in Eagles Nest Wilderness.

-Visit the Booth Lake Trail AllTrails page to for current trail conditions and information from fellow hikers.
+Visit the Booth Lake Trail AllTrails page for current trail conditions and information from fellow hikers.

 If you decide to camp along the Booth Lake Trail or beyond, prepare adequately ahead of time.
 Scout out potential camping destinations, research the trail, study the forecast, pack enough food, and bring a backpack full of quality, lightweight gear.